balfieri/aws/README.md

 inst_subnet                             # subnet id
 inst_vpc                                # VPC id
 inst_zone                               # availability zone within region
-owner_insts_zone                        # list i-nnn ids and the zone of all of your instances
+my_insts_zone                           # list i-nnn ids and the zone of all of your instances
 </pre>

 <h1>Other Owner Queries</h1>

 <p>These commands are not specific to any instance(s):</p>
 <pre>
-owner_id                                # returns your owner (account) id (an integer) owner_group                             # returns your sg-nnn security group id owner_vpc                               # returns your vpc-nnn VPC id owner_region                            # returns the region you specified above owner_regions                           # list of regions that your owner could use (only one allowed) owner_zones                             # list of availability zones within your owner region
+my_id                                   # returns your owner (account) id (an integer) my_group                                # returns your sg-nnn security group id my_vpc                                  # returns your vpc-nnn VPC id my_region                               # returns the region you specified above my_regions                              # list of regions that your owner could use (only one allowed) my_zones                                # list of availability zones within your owner region
 </pre>

 <h1>Instance Actions</h1>